gliderlabs/cmd/docs/cli.md

 There is no Cmd-specific client.
 Instead, you use an SSH client to interact with Cmd.
 Most of our documentation assumes OpenSSH, which is available on all Linux and MacOS systems.

-Typically using Cmd via SSH looks like this in the terminal:
+Using Cmd via SSH typically looks like this in the terminal:

 ```sh
 $ ssh <username>@alpha.cmd.io <command>